MeddTube/MeddTube/README.md

 ####2.
 Patient Dashboard - INCOMPLETE

+User Login - I've already installed the DEVISE gem which should work for basic auth/login

 Initial page for patient - everyone will be trying to make this as pretty as possible, we should make the design more about functionality, ?big video screen in center.
 We should start mocking this up first in the beginning before coding.
 This is going to be a lot of front-end coding with html/CSS/javascript/jquery.

 We need displays for: